When Does a Baby Turn His Head Down During Pregnancy?

 If your baby has not turned into the ‘head-down’ position by week 36, there are some steps that people believe help a baby get into the head-down position.

-Note: Many women may try these tricks to get the baby into the head-down position, but there’s no medical evidence that suggests that these methods work to get the baby into the head-down position.
+Note: Many women may try these tricks to get the baby into the head-down position, but no medical evidence suggests that these methods work to get the baby into the head-down position.
 Hence, they are best avoided.
 But if you still want to try them, you should do so only after consulting your gynaecologist.
 If your gynaecologist gives a go-ahead, you can try them under supervision.
 Let’s look at these exercises that may work.
 Remember, do not try them without confirming with your doctor.

 Get on all fours (in a crawling position) and rock back and forth in this position for a few minutes.
 You can do this a few times daily.
 This should help your baby get into the ‘head-down’ position easily.

-Make sure that your knees are not elevated higher than the hips when you sit.
+Ensure your knees are not elevated higher than the hips when you sit.
 Sit with your pelvis tilted forward.
 This will help the baby get into the head-down position easily.

 Sit on an exercise ball or lean over the exercise ball while watching TV.
 This will prompt the baby to turn into the head-down position.

-Avoid raising your feet up while lying on your back.
+Avoid raising your feet while lying on your back.
 This will make the baby go into a posterior position, which can extend the labour and cause severe back pain during childbirth.
-Also, sleep on your left side at night rather than on your back.
+Also, sleep on your left side at night rather than your back.
 This position is the best for the baby and helps the baby get into the head-down easily.

 What If Your Baby Doesn’t Get Into the Head-Down Position?